Skip to main content

 • bb_clean_data: Takes an Excel export from Bloomberg, removes the miscellaneous headings/rows, and returns a DataFrame.

-• calc_fed_cycle_asset_performance: Calculates metrics for an asset based on a specified Fed tightening/loosening cycle.
+• calc_fed_cycle_asset_performance: Calculates metrics for an asset based on a specified Fed tightening/easing cycle.

 • load_data: Load data from a CSV, Excel, or Pickle file into a pandas DataFrame.